-I spent the following four years in 11 different countries across three continents – doing the same work as before but just in a different way.
+That’s when I started to make a big shift in how I live and how I work.
+I gave away nearly all my ‘stuff’ and spent the following four years travelling full time, exploring 11 different countries across three continents – doing the same work as before but just in a different way.

-“The stories we’re often taught about the people and places of this world are not always true.
-For me, the best thing by far about my travels has been the people I’ve met.
-Uncovering their stories has not only taught me more about the world, but it’s taught me a whole heap about myself.”
+The stories we’re often taught about the people and places of this world are not always true.
+For me, the best thing by far about my travels, near and far, has been the people I’ve met.
+Uncovering their stories has not only taught me more about the world, but it’s taught me a whole heap about myself.

 I also spent many years running a major website about nursing care funding, which I launched when my parents needed nursing care that was being unlawfully denied them in the UK.
-It was a pretty horrendous time for us as a family, but it led me to do a lot of speaking gigs on the subject, as well as TV and radio interviews.
-That whole experience also gave me a greater yearning to be free to travel more.
+It was a horrendous time for us as a family, but it led me to do a lot of speaking gigs on the subject, as well as TV and radio interviews.

 When I’m not working…

+You’ll find me taking close-up pictures of insects, plants and flowers, to see the world of incredible detail that’s all around us.
 I love cats, wilderness, forests, mountains, big skies and broad horizons – and I love exploring new places with my musician partner Tim.

 5 fast facts about me…

-1. I once had hypnotherapy for a spider phobia, and afterwards I let a beautiful bird-eating tarantula walk up my arm.
+1. I once had hypnotherapy for a spider phobia, and afterwards I let a bird-eating tarantula walk up my arm.
 It was amazing.

-4. One of the best things I’ve ever done is visit Nepal (several times now), and realise just how fortunate I am to have had two parents who loved me and to have all the opportunities I have in life.
+4. One of the best things I’ve ever done is visit Nepal (several times now), and realise just how lucky I am to have had two parents who loved me and to have all the opportunities I have in life.
 One of my favourite charities is ChoraChori.
 The team confront violence against children in Nepal, managing trauma and bringing child rapists to justice.
 They’re changing lives.